 Another element that has an effect on ordinary unethicality is the physical setting in which it occurs.
-For instance, sellers and buyers might behave differently in an open-air marketplace than in a Big Box or online store.
-Such differences could relate to the seller's willingness to lie or misrepresent the product, as well as to the buyer's ability to verify information or compare prices.
-The law, of course, does not make a distinction between these various settings, but it is very possible that big data analysis will reveal differences in individual's tendencies toward ordinary unethicality in each of these situations.
+For instance, sellers and buyers may behave differently in an open-air marketplace than in a Big Box or online store.
+Such differences may relate to the seller's willingness to lie or misrepresent the product, as well as to the buyer's ability to verify information or compare prices.
+The law, of course, does not make a distinction between these various settings, but it is very possible that big data analysis will reveal differences in individuals' tendencies toward ordinary unethicality in each of these locales.
 Once this type of situational variation is identified, specific regulatory mechanisms can be deployed.

-Theoretically-Informed Big Data Analysis
+Theoretically Informed Big Data Analysis

-As already mentioned, big data analysis, and the search for situations that breed misconduct, should be informed by behavioral ethics research and finding.
-Behavioral ethics provides insight into the conditions that lead to unethicality; these insights can help guide big data analysis.
+As already mentioned, big data analysis and the search for situations that breed misconduct should be informed by BE research findings.
+They provide insight into the conditions that lead to unethicality, and these insights can help guide big data analysis.

-For instance, a central behavioral finding is that unethicality is more common when the nature of situation is such that the wrong is subtle or not obviously harmful.
+For instance, a key behavioral finding is that unethicality is more common in circumstances in which the misconduct is subtle or not obviously harmful.
 This insight can help direct enforcement efforts.
-Thus, regulators should utilize big data analysis to look for very common smaller, subtler lies, as opposed to clear ones.
-Behavioral ethics research informs us that people find it easier to lie about uncertain facts, rather than about known ones, as those are less clearly self-identified as lies.
-For instance, financial advisers might be more likely to lie regarding future profits (which are speculative) than about fees, which are fixed and known.
-This insight should guide big data analysis, designed to find unethical behavior and dishonesty by financial advisors.
+Thus, regulators may use big data analysis to look for very common, smaller, subtler lies, as opposed to obvious, large ones.
+BE research tells us that people find it easier to lie when information is not known with certainty because those statements are less clearly self-identified as lies.
+For instance, financial advisors might be more likely to lie regarding future profits (which are speculative) than about fees, which are fixed and known.
+This insight should guide the design of big data analysis to more effectively uncover unethical behavior and dishonesty by financial advisors.

-Similarly, another behavioral ethics finding is that verbal, unwritten communication may foster uncertainty and ambiguity, and oral contracts are therefore likely to lead to more instances of misrepresentation.
-In such situations, therefore, the regulatory response should focus on clarifying the ambiguity.
-This might justify obligating salespersons to create written summaries of their interactions in order to encourage moral deliberation.
+Similarly, BE research shows that verbal, unwritten communication may foster uncertainty and ambiguity and that oral contracts are therefore likely to lead to more instances of misrepresentation.
+In situations where there is little or no written documentation, the regulatory response should focus on clarifying the ambiguity; for example, by obligating salespersons to create written summaries of their interactions and so encourage moral deliberation.

-Behavioral ethics research singles out several other situational conditions that are typically associated with increased wrongdoing.
-For the most part, these conditions are not yet specifically targeted by legal doctrine.
+BE research singles out several other situational conditions that are typically associated with increased wrongdoing.
+For the most part, these conditions are not yet specifically targeted by legal doctrines.
 As mentioned, people typically find it easier to commit wrongdoing by omission than by commission.
 For instance, sellers find it easier to misrepresent material facts by withholding information, rather than by actively lying.
 Interestingly, the law typically imposes stricter standards for active misrepresentation, the case in which misconduct, from a behavioral perspective, seems less likely.

 Big data analysis might also enrich our understanding of the motivations underlying ordinary unethicality.
-For instance, some behavioral ethics studies show that people find it easier to lie on behalf of others and not for themselves.
-Other works suggest that altruism can promote corruption: people’s misbehavior increases when they think they can benefit others through their misbehavior.
-Similarly, employees have been found to be more likely to act unethically when profits from their wrongdoing did not benefit themselves, but accrued to the corporation.
+For instance, some BE studies show that people find it easier to lie on behalf of others and not for themselves.
+Other research suggests that altruism can promote corruption: people’s misbehavior increases when they think they can benefit others through their misconduct.
+Similarly, employees have been found to be more likely to act unethically when profits from their wrongdoing do not benefit themselves, but accrue to the corporation.
 These findings run contrary to the rational choice perspective, which holds that people are more likely to behave unethically when they perceive that they themselves benefit from doing so.
-Behavioral ethics studies also indicate that unethicality can increase when wrongdoers enjoy only part of the benefit acquired through the wrong, and not all of it.
-This is typical for misconduct in large organizations, such as commercial corporations, where revenues from misconduct might be distributed among shareholders.
+BE studies also find that unethicality can increase when wrongdoers enjoy only part of the benefit acquired through the wrong, and not all of it.
+This is typical for misconduct in large organizations, such as commercial corporations, where revenues from such misconduct may be distributed among shareholders.